nayanex/Baterlsmann-Scholarship---introduction-to-Azure-Applications/Lesson 2 - Azure Compute Services/README.md

 ### Use Cases

 Each of these has their own use cases, although sometimes there is still some ambiguity on when to use each.
 Virtual Machines are usually better when you need control of the underlying operating system or are using custom software to support your needs; an app service is typically better for lightweight applications and services, especially when you don't have the need for high performance compute services.
 Additionally, you'll need to take into consideration the hardware limitations of App Services, as noted above.

+### QUIZ

+Match the below features to which compute service they relate.

+* [Virtual Machine]: IaaS option giving the developer complete control over deployment and the technology stack of the operating system.
+Provides tiers getting into substantially more memory and CPU cores.
+* [App Service]: PaaS option allowing the developer to focus on app development while receiving less control over the deployment pipeline.
+Tiers provide less memory and CPU cores.
+* [Neither]: Able to deploy containerized apps onto Kubernetes clusters.

 ## Exercise: Virtual Machines vs. App Services